 A skilled attorney can help with this process.

 For Norwich, Connecticut slip and fall accidents, it’s important to turn to lawyers who you can trust to get you the most comprehensive compensation for your injuries.
-Polito & Associates in Norwich, Connecticut, has the depth of service and practice to handle every type of slip and fall, from the most basic to the most complex.
+Polito & Harrington in Norwich, Connecticut, has the depth of service and practice to handle every type of slip and fall, from the most basic to the most complex.
 Call (860) 447-3300 or contact us online today for your free consultation and let our experience and guidance take it from there.